electron/electronjs.org-old/data/blog/electron-3-0.md

 date: '2018-09-20'
 ---

-The Electron team is excited to annouce that the first stable release of Electron `v3.0.0` is now available from [electronjs.org](https://electronjs.org/)!
+The Electron team is excited to annouce that the first stable release of Electron `v3.0` is now available from [electronjs.org](https://electronjs.org/) and via `npm install electron@latest`!
 It's jam-packed with upgrades, fixes, and new features, and we can't wait to see what you build with them.
-Below are more details about the specifics of this latest release, and we welcome your feedback as you explore.
+Below are details about this release, and we welcome your feedback as you explore.

 ---

 ## Release Process

 As we undertook development of `v3.0.0`, we sought to more empirically define criteria for a stable release by formalizing the feedback progress for progressive beta releases.
-This feedback process involved a number of our consumers in Electron's ecosystem, including but not limited to: Slack, VSCode, Atom, OpenFin, Symphony, and Oculus.
-We wouldn't have been able to mark this milestone without their work to let us know about the blockers and needs they faced with each successive beta as they journeyed down the road to `v3.0.0` upgrades for their apps.
+This feedback process involved a number of our consumers in Electron's ecosystem, including but not limited to: Slack, VSCode, Atom, OpenFin, Symphony, and Oculus. `v3.0.0` would not have been possible without our [App Feedback Program](LINK-TBD) partners, who provided early testing and feedback during the beta cycle.
+Thanks to Atlassian, Atom, Microsoft Teams, Oculus, OpenFin, Slack, Symphony, VS Code, and other program members for their work.
+If you'd like to participate in future betas, please mail us at [info@electronjs.org](mailto:info@electronjs.org).

 ## Changes / New Features